 My DS2: 6.5 years old, 52 lbs, 48″ tall (close to the stated height limit of 50″)

 Forward-Facing Installation in 2005 Ford Freestar -As noted in the rear-facing install comments, I experienced some difficulty attaching and detaching the heavy-duty, hook-style lower LATCH connectors to the lower anchors in my vehicle.
 But hopefully this is more of a vehicle-specific problem.
-Once the weather warms up a bit and this relentless snow lets up, I’ll be able to ”play” in other vehicles to see if this is going to be a common problem or not.
 Another potential issue that I ran into when installing the Smart Seat in my Freestar was that the base would cease to be properly installed once the heavy seat was added.
 This happened more than once so I know it wasn’t a fluke.
 I started out with a base that was properly installed, meaning that it was tight and did not move more than 1″ from side-to-side or front-to-back.
 However, once the seat was placed on the base, I could move the entire system (seat + base) more than 1″ from side-to-side.
 It appeared to me that the substantial weight of the seat compressed the base into the vehicle’s seat cushion enough to loosen the base to the point where it did not meet the “1″ rule” anymore.
 This forced me to remove the seat from the base, reinstall the base to try to get it “old-school tight” (meaning get every last possible millimeter of slack out of the seatbelt by applying all your weight and using all your strength).
 In this case, that did the trick but I hope this won’t be a common issue.
 Just keep this tidbit of info in mind when you’re checking for proper installation with this seat.

 Forward-facing installation in this vehicle was much more realistic but I did observe that when the Smart Seat headrest was in its highest position - it almost completely blocked the rear view on that side.
 Here are pics showing how tall it is when on the base in the highest height setting compared with the original Frontier 80 that was already installed on the other side.